William-An/Adjustic/README.md

     * `int i = 1;` rather than `int i=0;`
     * `if (a > 0)` rather than `if (a>0)`

+### Debug, Release, and Logging

+* Debug configuration code block
+  * In eclipse, the IDE will pass a c `#define DEBUG` directive in debug configuration when build for debug and not for release
+  * Therefore, it is wise to use this to limit some of the logging code to debug mode only using the following structure

+        // Debug block
+        #ifdef

+        // Code only gets to source code in debug build setting

+        #else

+        // Optional branch which will get in to source code in release build setting

+        #endif

+* Function implementation
+  * Use logging library `assert` to validate inputs
+  * and output error message (should be handled by logging library automatically)

 ### Comment specification

 An eclipse snippet template has been exported and can be downloaded [here](./docs/eclipse-templates.xml).
 You will need to import it to your eclipse workbench to use the keywords to invoke them.